Convolvulus arvensis

 It is interesting to note that in the above citation from CONVOLVULUS ARVENSIS - A USEFUL WEED, states that a Convolvulus based drug, Convaren (made in Uzbekistan), actually was used in treating liver disorders such as hepatitis!
 Talk about contradictions!
 The desirable high molecular weight components may reduce the toxic effects of the low molecular alkaloids!
 The two toxicity studies on Convolvulus above are also of dubious value.
 The study involving poisoned horses grazing in a pasture mostly containing Bindweed where the animals experienced weight loss and colic (GI tract dysfunction).
 It sounds as if those horses were forced to eat the bindweed which is not natural and would have involved those animals experiencing extreme hunger which means they could have easily have eaten other toxic plants.
 Plus, it is just presumed that bindweed may be the cause in that study as there was no detailed census of exactly what other toxic herbs may have been growing in that pasture!
 At any rate, this was not a good study on many counts.
 A lot of suppositions may have easily biased that study.
 The second study involving a trial with mice that were force-fed Convolvulus exclusively resulting in liver cell death and gastritis with ulceration/erosions.
 Some mice are said to have died in the 7-day trial while others did not.
 Again, this is a pretty severe, unnatural trial!
 The other group of mice in this trial that were fed low dose Bindweed along with the normal mouse diet, showed no clinical symptoms.
 All in all, I suspect the toxicity of the tropine & pyrollidine alkaloids are pretty much blown-out of proportion in many instances.
 I know I would personally take Bindweed with its toxic alkaloids before submitting to traditional chemo or radiation.
 Each of us will have to find our own "truth" in life and live or die from our convictions.

-"Crude Water-Soluble Extracts of C. arvensis.
+If you study the patent in its entirety, you find this toward the end: "Crude Water-Soluble Extracts of C. arvensis.
 Extracts were prepared as in Example 1 with the omission of the step of removing the low molecular weight component.
 The crude water-soluble extracts were prepared as follows: Fresh Convolvulus arvensis and Polygonum convolvulus were each harvested and the seeds, and flowers, were discarded.
 The remaining portions of the plants were homogenized using a Waring blender.
 To the homogenized plant material, 3 volumes of deionized water were added to create a mixture.
 This mixture was then boiled for 30 minutes to obtain a tea.
 The solids were removed from the tea by filtration, and the supernatant retained.
 The supernatant was cooled and lyophilized, and stored at 4° C. in a desiccator prior to use in characterization, and anti-tumor, anti-angiogenesis, and immune parameter studies."

 Now here is the "kicker" when they didn't' try to remove the so-called toxic alkaloids in this experiment!

 "These extracts were tested for toxicity as in Example 3 and surprisingly, it was found that such extracts were completely nontoxic, exhibiting an LD50 of greater than 20,000 mg/kg.
 Such a toxicity is equivalent to water.
 Therefore, the water soluble extract does not result in a composition with appreciable quantities of the alkaloids that are known to be toxic.
 This means that the process of preparing the extracts for use in a patient can be simplified considerably, resulting in a much less expensive treatment."
+So there you have it!
+As I guessed, the water extract of Bindweed seems to be non-toxic even if you don't go the extra step of trying to remove the low molecular weight alkaloids!
+Case closed!
+Of course, the commercial supplement is being sold with the low molecular weight alkaloids extracted at a hefty price, probably to make the FDA happy and to avoid possible litigation, but such further processing appears totally unnecessary in the greater scheme of things.
+Be your own judge!

 Bindweed has been used in herbal medicine in the past before its tumor fighting qualities were known.
 It has been eaten as an early spring salad ingredient in many countries in the Middle East.
 I suspect that if one makes a tea out of bindweed with distilled water, that limited extraction of the toxic alkaloids will occur.
 An ethanol Bindweed tincture would probably be more toxic and should be used in much limited dosage as compared to the water extraction forms.
 I will describe to you how I make my raw Bindweed infusion and how you can use ethanol, but I would use it after you have completed bindweed extraction of the raw herb with distilled water.
 Once you have the finished tea extraction solution, one can add ethanol to it at around a 10-15% concentration for preservation qualities, so you can use it all year around without it going bad.